Special Event Public Health Requirements

 Incident reporting

-Report any animal bites or scratches to humans.
+Report any animal bites or scratches to humans by following the process on our Rabies page.
 A public health inspector will investigate the risk of rabies exposure.

 Event resources